Knock at the Cabin (2023) Review

 It should also go as no surprise that Shyamalan’s ability to direct children in the genre is unrivaled.
 From Haley Joel Osment (The Sixth Sense) and Abigail Breslin (Signs), to Olivia DeJonge, and Ed Oxenbould (The Visit) he has developed a reputation as a child actor whisperer.
 Kristen Cui could not have asked for a better mentor for her big-screen debut.
 Her wariness and watchfulness are on full display and wholly convincing, down to the little mouth twitches.

 Shyamalan has returned to his Hitchcock-like ways and has found more restraint this time out.
 The gotcha moments seem much more earned and developed this time.
 It’s less of a surprising explosive moment and more of an earned climax in this film.
-Perhaps this is because he picked up on a great piece of established fiction (Though The Last Airbender proved that too could be botched) but kudos on delivering a compact and intense script, with stellar performances.
+Working with a great piece of established fiction lent focus to Shyamalan’s story (Though The Last Airbender proved that too could be botched).
+Kudos to the team for delivering a compact and intense script, with stellar performances.

 Knock at the Cabin is Rated R. The violence often is just out of frame, and it is light on gore, but it is a very violent movie.
 This film should be perfectly fine for teens capable of digesting intense high-build thrillers.
 It is opening wide this week and looks to be a blockbuster.
 I am quite aware that I’m not the only critic who has been impressed.
 This is a unique story and it is always great to see big studios take big chances.
 (Good job, Universal!)
 Let us hope the Shyamalanaissance lasts a good long time!